Assisted suicide: Catholicism

+Hinduism

+In Hinduism, suicide is viewed as a serious act because it conflicts with core principles like dharma (duty), karma (actions and their consequences), and ahimsa (non-violence).
+While there is no definitive teaching on suicide and assisted suicide within Hinduism, prematurely ending one's life or assisting in such an act can adversely affect the karma of both the person who dies and the one who aids in the act.
+Deepak Sarma, a professor of South Asian religions and philosophy at Case Western Reserve University in Cleveland, explains, "If you circumvent karma by taking some action to stop suffering, you will pay for it later.".
+Hinduism upholds the principle of "Ahimsa Paramo Dharma", meaning "Ahimsa (non-violence) is the highest form of dharma (virtue)".
+Although, Hindus are not meant to be indifferent to the sufferings of others.
+One should avoid committing acts of violence in thought, word, or deed against any living creature.
+Therefore, the practice of euthanasia would be seen as breaching the teachings of ahimsa.

 Judaism

 While preservation of life is one of the greatest values in Judaism, there are instances of suicide and assisted suicide appearing in the Bible and Rabbinic literature.
 The medieval authorities debate the legitimacy of those measures and in what limited circumstances they might apply.
 The conclusion of the majority of later rabbinic authorities, and accepted normative practice within Judaism, is that suicide and assisted suicide can not be sanctioned even for a terminal patient in intractable pain.

 The Church of Jesus Christ of Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints (LDS Church) is against assisted suicide and euthanasia, and anyone who takes part in either is regarded as having violated the commandments of God.
 However the church recognizes that when a person is in the final stages of terminal illness there may be difficult decisions to be taken.
 The church states that "When dying becomes inevitable, death should be looked upon as a blessing and a purposeful part of an eternal existence.
 Members should not feel obligated to extend mortal life by means that are unreasonable".